dgaydukov/cert-aws/sa/files/sa.md

     * for match viewer policy domain name in SSL should correspond to origin domain name
     * SSL on origin is expired/invalid/self-signed

-###### Kinesis
-It is a platform for streaming data/media on AWS, making it easy to load and analyze streaming data.
-With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
-* kineiss firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
-Receives stream data and stores it in s3/RedShift/ElasticSearch
-It's near real time because it takes data from data streams in real time, buffer them and then sends batches of data into storage (s3/dynamoDB).
-* kineiss streams (real time, it's also data storage - data stored there durable for specified period) - ability to process the data in the stream.
-Streams can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift
-Just like fifo/groupId when you send message to kinesis you add partitionKey - determined into which shard to put your record Yet there is no deduplicateId, so you can have duplicates inside shards.
-You can scale throughput for shard by dividing single shard into 2 by dividing partitionKey.
-Consumer decide from which shard to read, they query kinesis, get list of shards, pick one, and start reading using iterator.
-* kineiss Analytics - analyze streaming data real time with:
-    * sql - run sql queries to process data
-    * apache flink - use java/scala to process & analyze data
-AntiPattern:
-* Small scale consistent throughput (Kinesis Data Streams is designed and optimized for large data throughput)
-* Long-term data storage and analytics.
-By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 168 hours (7 days), if you need longer you should considered RDS/DynamoDb/S3/Glacier
-Auto-scaling:
-* app auto scaling - CloudWatch alarm + App Auto Scaling + api gateway + lambda (that actually change number of shards) - you have to use CloudFormation template to set it up (you can set it up manually for testing)
-* [kinesis auto scaling utility](https://github.com/awslabs/amazon-kinesis-scaling-utils) - you can deploy it as beanstalk (or java server) and it will monitor CloudWatch to dynamically scale out/in your shards
-Queue vs Streaming:
-* queue (not reactive) - you have to poll data, once polled, you should manually remove from queue
-* streaming (reactive) - many consumer notify of changes, events stay for long time (not deleted) Write and Read to stream with java:
-* [KPL (Kinesis Producer Library)](https://github.com/awslabs/amazon-kinesis-producer) - allows you to write to kinesis data streams (c++ code, but use java binding)
-It has built-in batching & multithreading logic to collect many small events, batch them and send to kinesis.
-If you use KCL to retrieve message from kineiss that consist of multiple KPL records, you can use KPL on client side to retrieve these records
-It emits throughput/error/other metrics to cloudWatch, uses async architecture - so call to put record returns immediately with `Future` object from KPL
-* [KCL (Kinesis Client Library)](https://github.com/awslabs/amazon-kinesis-client) - allows you to read from kinensis data streams (java library)
-Kinesis vs Kafka vs Apache Storm (kinesis & kafka are message brokers - middleman between data streaming source and it's consumers):
-* kafka - data stored in Kafka Partition, config store - Apache Zookeeper, replica instances - can be configured
-* kinesis - data stored in Shards, config store - DynamoDB, synchronously replicates across 3 AZ
-* storm - middleman between hadoop (which works with batches only) and streaming source.
-It takes incoming stream, organize data into packages and sends it to hadoop for further processing.
-Data sources are called spouts and each processing node is a bolt.
-You can view kinesis video using following api:
-* `GetMedia` (real-time api with low latency) - you have to build your own player to view video from this api using [Stream Parser Library](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/parser-library.html)
-To upload video to kinesis you should use `PutMedia` and upload MKV (matroshka - multimedia container formats) files.
-* `GetHLSStreamingSessionURL` - retrieve HLS (HTTP Live Streaming) url that you can open in browser or media player, you can use for live playback or to view archived video.
-You can use third-party player `Video.js/Google Shaka Player` to display stream using HLS streaming session URL.
-You can also play back video by typing the HLS streaming session URL in the Location bar of the Safari/Edge browsers.
-* `GetDASHStreamingSessionURL` MPEG-DASH (Dynamic Adaptive Streaming over HTTP) - same as HLS, just different format
-* `GetClip` - use it to download clip (MP4) with archived/on-demand media from video stream over the time range If you have need to store data durable with ordering and data should be read with 4 hours interval by 2 apps, you have 2 choices:
-* put data into first sqs, first app read from first sqs and copy data into second sqs for second app (sqs should be of fifo type)
-* use kinesis data stream - this is more appropriate solution, cause first solution require app to make sure that messages would be put into second queue, here no extra coding required (ordering built-in)
-So if you have app that reads from same stream or consume from same stream several hours later you data streams (don't reinvent the wheel with sqs)

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).
 Lambda can be directly triggered by AWS services such as s3/DynamoDB/Kinesis Streams/SNS/CloudWatch
 Lambda are billed per request, so it's better for some small simple tasks.
 If you have highload with 10m hits per day, run simple ec2 is cheaper.